 - Hypersonic window materials

-- Enabling antennae materials and structures
+- Enabling communication systems including antennae materials, and structures

 - Dust- and debris-tolerant electronic and PMAD system components